armadillica/flamenco/docs/source/user_manual/about.rst

 About
 *****

-Brender is a distributed rendering solution for the 3D animation suite Blender.
+flamenco is a distributed rendering solution for the 3D animation suite Blender.
 It supports many features that make it a perfect fit for a small or medium CG studio, such as workstations/nodes availability scheduling, project management, render previews via web interface, pre and post-render